jazzcat/qdmr/doc/reveng/cotre/README.md

 The protocol appears to be a weird one: It is actually a stream of requests and responses that do not alternate.
 That is, the CPS bombards the radio with requests and the radio responses to it some time later.
 Consequently, it is harder to correlate a response to its request.
 Although such a protocol is common in networks (e.g., TCP) it is rather uncommon for USB devices as there is virtually no latency between request and response and thus, the bandwidth is not limited by the latency.
 Is this what happens when a network engineer writes embedded code?

 ## XOff/XOn flow control and escaping
 It appears as if the radio uses an XOff/XOn *software* flow control.
-The bytes 0x11 (XOn) and 0x13 (XOff) signal the CPS to start and stop transmission of data.
-Consequently, these bytes must be replaced by an escape sequence using 0x5c as an escape byte in the normal data flow.
+The bytes `11` (XOn) and `13` (XOff) signal the CPS to start and stop transmission of data.
+Consequently, these bytes must be replaced by an escape sequence using `5c` (ASCII value of `\`) as an escape byte in the normal data flow.
 The decoding can be applied by the formula
 ```
  5c XX = (0x5c xor XX xor a3)
 ```
 Thus `5c xor a3 xor a3 = 5c`, `5c xor ee xor a3 = 11` and `5c xor ec xor a3 = 13`.
 These control bytes (XOn/XOff) are only be observed after write requests.
 Moreover, these bytes are only send within a single USB frame.
 I've also seen the CPS bombarding the radio with write requests and ignoring the flow control completely.
 Consequently, I believe that the radio does not actually use these bytes for flow control but rather as an ACK when writing data to the radio.
 See *write request* below.

-### Why `5c` as escape char?
-Because it is the ASCII value of `\`.

 ## Packet format (Layer 0)